mariano-perez-rodriguez/value_ptr/README.md

 On the other hand, this would be extremely useful.

-The only drawback is that in order to properly clone an array, we must somehow know its size given just a pointer to it, and this can only be done in an ABI dependent manner, and, even then, not fort every possible type.
+The only drawback is that in order to properly clone an array, we must somehow know its size given just a pointer to it, and this can only be done in an ABI dependent manner, and, even then, not for every possible type.
-In the future, we may provide `T[]` specializations, but these will certainly be ABI dependent and fragile.
+In the future, we may provide `T[N]` and `T*` specializations, but these will certainly be ABI dependent and fragile.

 #### Should `value_ptr` take an `allocator` argument in addition to a `replicator` and a `deleter`?